carriewalsh/sweater_weather/README.md

 rake update:currents #updates current for every city or creates one for new city - 10 minutely

 scheduled destroys
-rake destroy:data - #destroys days,citydays,citysteadies older than 21 days - nigthly
+rake destroy:data - #destroys days, citydays, citysteadies older than 21 days - nightly